UQdeco2800/2022-studio-3/.github/ISSUE_TEMPLATE/feature-ticket-template.md

 - ...

 # **Members**
-- Name (GitLab Username) (Slack Handle) -- only one is needed if they are the same.
+- Name (GitHub Username) (Slack Handle) -- only one is needed if they are the same.
 - e.g. Richard (@AppleByter) (Richard Thomas)